top of page

 IF THERE'S A TRANSPORT JOB IN YOUR AREA

-You will receive a call/text (or you may have been asked to join a Facebook or Whatsapp group, in which you will see calls for help) from the Vets Practices or Wildlife Rescues that you drive for, asking if you are able to transport.
+You will receive a message/call (you will have been asked to join a Whatsapp group, in which you will see requests for help) from the Vets Practices or Wildlife Rescues that you drive for, asking if you are able to transport.
+You say 'yes' if you're available and 'no' if you're not.
+It's that simple.

 IF YOU ACCEPT A TRANSPORT 'JOB'

 - The minimum welfare requirements that UKWT Drivers MUST adhere to are...
-Room temperature in car (unless told by the Vet or Rescue to set a different temperature, always check first please).
+Secure all carriers on a seat with a big towel/blanket over the top, so that it's dark inside the carrier, with a seatbelt.
+Room temperature in car (unless told by the Vet or Rescue to set a different temperature, we will help you to always check first).
 Please don’t play music or smoke when driving.
 Do not try to feed/water or offer any kind of first aid unless you have been specifically trained by the Wildlife Rescue that you're driving for AND they have told you to, during that particular transport.
+I ask that you let me know when you have picked up and dropped off so that I can know you’re safe.
+When you get home, please hot wash any towels/blankets you have used and follow the instructions on the disinfectant bottles to disinfect the carrier.
+[Anigene if you have transported a hedgehog / Safe 4 if you have transported any other creature.]

 DO NOT TAKE PHOTOS

 Taking photos of the casualty (even through the door/lid of the containers) is absolutely forbidden - if you are just transporting from A to B and the Wildlife Rescue hasn't specifically asked you for a photo - since even just being observed while unable to escape causes immense stress to wildlife and could be deemed life threatening when poorly/injured.
-If it is suspected that you are taking photos of causalities during Transport Jobs you will be asked to step down as a Volunteer Driver (after discussion with the Wildlife Rescues & Vets Practices that you drive for).
+If it is suspected that you are taking photos of causalities during Transport Jobs you will be asked to step down as a Volunteer Driver.

 CLAIMING EXPENSES